Agriculture in Sudan: Traditional rain-fed agriculture

 Traditional rain-fed farming involves nomadic and seminomadic peoples and transhumance, as well as settled agriculture, which also includes significant numbers of livestock.
 Although almost all these systems exist in every state, they are most prevalent in the Kordofan and Darfur States, Sinnar, and the Blue Nile and White Nile States.
 Livestock, part of almost every farming system, serve as both a capital asset and a hedge against the risk of farming, particularly because of recurrent droughts.

 Settled farmers usually produce a combination of food crops and cash crops, such as karkade (hibiscus), sesame, and watermelon, on 4.2 to 6.3 hectares.
 The total area under crops in the traditional rain-fed fanning system in 2010 was estimated to be almost 12 million hectares.

-South Sudan has three zones where traditional agricultural systems prevail.
-The Central Rainlands Zone in Upper Nile State receives less than 800 millimeters of rainfall per year.
-Vegetation in the zone is open grasslands, bush thickets, and thorn woodland where quick-maturing grains and oilseeds are produced.
-Semi-mechanized farming has begun to take over where farm size is large enough to break even on the investment.

-The Flood Plains Zone includes the remainder of the Upper Nile State and also parts of Bahr al-Ghazal and Equatoria.
-Rainfall ranges from 800 to 1,000 millimeters per year, concentrated in six to seven months.
-Vegetation is open grasslands with acacia woodlands.
-The sudd, in this area, is a permanent or semipermanent swamp that mainly produces papyrus.
-Farming takes place on the high land; the lower land is the most important cattle-grazing land in the South.

-The Equatorial Zone includes the Ironstone Plateau, the Central Hills, and the Green Belt in Equatoria.
-Rainfall is usually 900-1,300 millimeters per year, concentrated in six to eight months, although it is much higher in the Green Belt.
-Farm production includes perennial tree crops, such as coffee, tea, and oil palm, and annual crops, such as tobacco, cotton, com, sorghum, groundnuts, sesame, and vegetables.
-Tsetse-fly infestation makes it difficult to raise livestock in the area.